kerryz/logreg_text_classification/README.md

 # Requirements

 * nltk
+	* only required for preprocessing (Penn Treebank word tokenization)
 * numpy
+* Python 2.7.3

 ## nltk
 After download, the 'punkt' and 'stopwords' modules are required.
 To download, open a python shell type